apache/hive-site/content/community/resources/howtorelease_27362106.md

 If errors happen while "git tag -s", try to configure the git signing key by "git config user.signingkey your_gpg_key_id" then rerun the command.
 This step (`git push origin rel/release-X.Y.Z`) will trigger the Hive Docker image build and upload to Docker Hub on the [Hive Action Page](https://github.com/apache/hive/actions/workflows/docker-GA-images.yml).
 If the image build fails, click **Re-run** on the Actions page to retry or manually build and upload it.
 Finally, verify whether the image has been successfully uploaded by checking the [Docker Hub](https://hub.docker.com/r/apache/hive/tags).

 2. Move the release artifacts to the release area of the project (<https://dist.apache.org/repos/dist/release/hive/>).
 Using svn mv command is important otherwise you may hit size limitations applying to artifacts([INFRA-23055](https://issues.apache.org/jira/browse/INFRA-23055)).
-You may need PMC privileges to do this step – if you do not have such privileges, please ping a [PMC member](http://hive.apache.org/people.html) to do this for you.

 ```
 svn mv https://dist.apache.org/repos/dist/dev/hive/hive-X.Y.Z https://dist.apache.org/repos/dist/release/hive/hive-X.Y.Z -m "Move hive-X.Y.Z release from dev to release"